Norai-Ai/nuroai-staking-frontend-main/README.md

-# NuroAI Staking Frontend
+# NoraAi Staking Frontend

-This repository contains the frontend for the NuroAI staking dApp.
+This repository contains the frontend for the NoraAi staking dApp.
 It provides a sleek and responsive user interface to interact with the backend and blockchain for staking, unstaking, and claiming rewards.

 ## Features